ripple/opensource.ripple.com/docs/evm-sidechain/get-started-evm-sidechain.md

 ### 1. Select the networks

 To start the transaction, you need to select the networks you want to interact with.
-The EVM Sidechain bridge currently supports transactions between the XRP Ledger Devnet and the EVM Sidechain.
+The EVM Sidechain bridge currently supports transactions between the XRP Ledger Devnet and the XRPL EVM Sidechain.

 ![Select Network](../img/evm-sidechain-select-network.png '#width=720px;')